 The unladen weight is obtained (if available) from Form 13.20 A and corresponds to the weight of the vehicle ascertained during the test carried out by the relevant cantonal motor vehicle testing centre, but it may also be based on the weighing certificate of the vehicle in its completed state.

 If, however, the importer makes use of COC data (voluntarily, or if no type approval is available), following the changeover to the WLTP method the CO2 emissions level and unladen weight are of relevance from 2021 (in accordance with Appendix III, Part A, no. 1.2.2 of Regulation (EU) 2019/631).
-This is based on the interpolation method as defined in Regulation (EU) 2017/1151.
+The importer can use the calculator provided by the manufacturer (Appendix XII, No 2.3 of Regulation (EU) 2017/1151) for the interpolation method that is to be applied in accordance with Appendix XXI, Sub-appendix 7, No 22.214.171.124 of Regulation (EU) 2017/1151.
+There is a special form available to submit the data derived from these calculations: https://www.bfe.admin.ch/bfe/en/home/efficiency/mobility/co2-emission-regulations-for-new-cars-and-light-commercial-vehicles/light-commercial-and-light-articulated-vehicles.html -> Light commercial and light articulated vehicles -> Documents -> Forms and fact sheets -> Merkblatt zur freiwilligen Einreichung von (CoC-)Daten (not available in English).
 The aim here is for importers of vehicles in unfinished state to have the option as before of calculating levels of relevance to penalties on the basis of the respective basic vehicles.

 Weighting of CO2-reducing factors for vehicles